vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

 ![Tanzu for Kubernetes Grid installer welcome screen](img/tko-on-vsphere-nsx/tko-on-vsphere-nsxt-4.png)

-The installation of TKG on vSphere is done through the same UI as mentioned above but tailored to a vSphere environment.
+The installation of Tanzu Kubernetes Grid on vSphere is done through the same UI as mentioned above but tailored to a vSphere environment.

 ![Tanzu for Kubernetes Grid installer UI for vSphere](img/tko-on-vsphere-nsx/tko-on-vsphere-nsxt-5.png)